 Every year, beer lovers from around the world flock to Munich, Germany to celebrate Oktoberfest.
 One of the world’s biggest seasonal attractions, the first Oktoberfest took place over 100 years ago as a celebration of Bavarian culture.
-Since then, this event has taken a life of its own, where Germany’s biggest celebrities and common men from around the world drink a “prost” in one of many "biergartens" and “Wies’l.”
+Since then, this event has taken a life of its own, where Germany’s biggest celebrities and everyday people raise a massive glass to prost!

-To the uninitiated, Oktoberfest may appear to be nothing more than a gigantic party every September and October.
-While millions of people around the world come from throughout Europe, Asia, and the Americas to raise a liter when the traditional bands play, it also raises the stakes for something to go wrong.
+To the uninitiated, Oktoberfest may appear to be nothing more than a gigantic drinking party for two weeks in September and October.
+While millions of people around the world come from throughout Europe, Asia, and the Americas to raise a weighty glass when the bands play, it also raises the stakes for something to go wrong.
 After a liter of beer, reduced inhibitions can lead to poor decision-making.

-While Oktoberfest can be a lot of fun, safety is paramount anytime alcohol is involved.
-If you plan on being one of the many tents this season, remember these Oktoberfest safety tips in mind before you arrive.
+Safety is paramount anytime alcohol is involved.
+If you plan on visiting the tents this season, remember these Oktoberfest tips to have a safe and satisfying fest.

 Pace Yourself Throughout the Events

-In the beer tents of Oktoberfest, everything seems just a little bit bigger.
+In the beer tents of Oktoberfest, everything seems a little bit bigger.
 It’s not just the pretzels: beers come one liter at a time.
-In addition, Bavarian beer is also stronger than many common American beers.
+In addition, Bavarian beer at Oktoberfest is also stronger than the basic Pilsner.
 When a liter comes to your table, are you prepared for it?

 Recovery Options Are Available to All